FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ```

-* After opening Show mode, a new UniConfig transaction is open.
+* After opening Show mode, a new UniConfig transaction is opened.
 Transaction is closed after leaving this mode.

 ```shell Opening Show operational mode